mg126e/Project_Backend/design/functional_design.md

            - `codeSentAt`: DateTime
    - **Actions:**
        - `register(user: User, email: String): ()`
            - *Requires:* The user exists in PasswordAuthentication.
 The email domain is a valid Boston-area .edu domain.
-No active verification exists for this user.
+The user is not already verified.
            - *Effects:* Generates a verification code, sends it to the user's email, and stores the code and timestamp.
        - `verifyCode(user: User, code: String): ({ success: Boolean, error?: String })`
-           - *Requires:* A verification code was sent to the user and not expired.
-The code matches the stored code.
+           - *Requires:* A verification code was sent to the user and the code matches the stored code.
-           - *Effects:* Sets `isVerified` to true if the code matches.
-Returns success or error.
+           - *Effects:* Sets `isVerified` to true if the code matches
        - `resendCode(user: User): ()`
-           - *Requires:* The user has a pending verification and is not yet verified.
+           - *Requires:* The user is not verified yet.
            - *Effects:* Generates and sends a new code, updates the stored code and timestamp.
    - **Notes:**
        - When `register` is called in PasswordAuthentication, it also triggers `register` in EmailVerification to send the verification email.